oceanprotocol/pdr-web/resources/terms.md

 **4.1**    Customer is responsible for all activities, regardless of whether the activities are authorized by Customer or undertaken by Customer, Customer’s employees or a third party (including Customer’s contractors, agents or End Users).
 Ocean and its affiliates are not responsible for unauthorized access to Customer Account.

-**4.2**    Customer will ensure that published assets and Customer and End Users’ use of published assets or the Predictoor Stack will not violate any of the Policies or any applicable law.
+**4.2**    Customer will ensure that published assets and Customer and End Users’ use of published assets or the Predictoor Portal will not violate any of the Policies or any applicable law.
 The Customer is solely responsible for the development, content, operation, maintenance, and use of published assets.

 **4.3**    Where Customer permits, assists or facilitates such action, Customer will be deemed to have taken any action by any person or entity related to this Agreement, published assets or use of the Predictoor Stack.
 Customer is responsible for End Users’ use of published assets and the Ocean Market.
 Customer will ensure that all End Users comply with obligations mirroring those of Customer under this Agreement and that the terms of Customer’s agreements with each End User are consistent with this Agreement.
 If Customer becomes aware of any violation of Customer’s obligations under this Agreement caused by an End User, Customer will immediately suspend access to published assets and the Predictoor Stack by such End User.
 Ocean does not provide any support or services to End Users, unless Ocean has a separate agreement with Customer or an End User obligating Ocean to provide such support or services.

 **5 FEES, PAYMENT**

-**5.1**    If you elect to purchase, submit, or trade through the user of predictions on the Predictoor Stack, it will be conducted solely through the Oasis network via MetaMask (or other Oasis-compatible wallets, browsers, or software).
+**5.1**    If you elect to purchase, submit, or trade through the use of predictions on the Predictoor Portal, it will be conducted solely through the Oasis network via MetaMask (or other Oasis-compatible wallets, browsers, or software).
 We will have no insight into or control over these payments or transactions, nor do we have the ability to reverse any transactions.
 With that in mind, we will have no liability to you or to any third party for any claims or damages that may arise as a result of any transactions that you engage in via the App, or using the Smart Contracts, or any other transactions that you conduct via the Oasis network, MetaMask, or another service.

 **5.2**    Oasis requires the payment of a transaction fee (a “Gas Fee”) for every transaction that occurs on the Oasis network.
 The Gas Fee funds the network of computers that run the decentralized Oasis network.
 This means that you will need to pay a Gas Fee for each transaction that occurs via the Predictoor Stack.
 In addition to the Gas Fee, we have hardcoded 0.1% of the total value of the transaction for the Ocean Protocol community development fund.